Faculty Awards and Honors

 Cheryl McNeil and graduate student Nancy Wallace were awarded grant funding through the Community Engagement Program at West Virginia University.
 The investigation aims to train bachelor’s level, community therapists in Staff Child Interaction Therapy (SCIT), a version of Parent-Child Interaction Therapy (PCIT) to work with young children with clinically significant disruptive behaviors.

 The Society for the Advancement of Behavior Analysis recognized Andy Lattal with the International Dissemination of Behavior Analysis award.
-He will receive it at the Annual Convention of the Association for Behavior Analysis International in May, 2016.
+He received it at the Annual Convention of the Association for Behavior Analysis International in May, 2016.

 Barry Edelstein is the 2015 recipient of the Distinguished Mentor Award from the Gerontological Society of America, Behavioral and Social Sciences section.

-The Cynthia D. Belar Award for Outstanding Contributions to Education & Training in Health Psychology will be given to Kevin Larkin at the APA Annual Convention in Toronto in August 2015.
+The Cynthia D. Belar Award for Outstanding Contributions to Education & Training in Health Psychology was given to Kevin Larkin at the APA Annual Convention in Toronto in August 2015.

 Julie Hicks Patrick, is the new Member-At-Large for Division 20 of the American Psychological Association.
 She will begin her 3-year term in August of 2015.